Kelvin MacKenzie: Hijabs

 In July 2016, after the Nice (France) truck attack, MacKenzie wrote an article for The Sun in which he queried whether it was appropriate for Channel 4 News presenter Fatima Manji to read the news wearing a hijab.
 Manji accused MacKenzie of attempting to "intimidate Muslims out of public life" and attempting to smear 1.6 billion Muslims in suggesting they are inherently violent.
 She said, "He has attempted to smear half of them further by suggesting they are helpless slaves.
 And he has attempted to smear me by suggesting I would sympathise with a terrorist".

 The Independent Press Standards Organisation (IPSO) received 17 complaints about Manji wearing the hijab, an objection which was rejected.
 Eventually, the IPSO received 1,700 complaints about MacKenzie's article.
 The IPSO ruled in October 2016 that MacKenzie was "entitled" to make his comments, and a "prejudicial or pejorative reference" to Manji's religion was not present in the article.
 Manji said the ruling meant it was now "open season on minorities, and Muslims in particular".

-Irish

-In December 2020, MacKenzie expressed that the Irish love the Germans and did not fight to save Jewish people in World War II.
-An estimated 70,000 Irish citizens served in the British Armed Forces, along with an estimated 50,000 from Northern Ireland.
-This does not include those already in Britain.